-This working paper therefore addresses the three heading and six questions in the next section before addressing some further comments in section 3 of the working paper.
-For ease of reference the proposed detailed questions for 2020/21 together with the detailed questions for 2018/19 can be found in Appendix A with the differences highlighted on the proposed 2020/21 questions.
+This response therefore addresses the three heading and six questions in the next section.

+For ease of reference the proposed detailed questions for 2020/21 together with the detailed questions for 2018/19 can be found at Appendix A with the differences highlighted on the proposed 2020/21 questions.